 Holiday shopping season isn’t easy.
 Even for the most well-organized customer service functions, seeing query volumes and queues rise into the red can + Read More

 Customers are the lifeblood of your business, so it makes sense that they should also be the motivating factor behind any major business decisions.

 Adding a new customer communication channel can seem like great business sense, either to embrace a new section of customers, or deflect from other channels.
 And customers themselves may be vocal about the need for new channels to be added.
 But doing this in a truly customer-centric way takes more thought than taking a tech-first approach.

-When considering adding a new customer communication channel, a company needs to carefully consider when, how, and why a group of customers would use a certain channel.
+But when considering adding a new digital customer communication channel, a company needs to carefully consider when, how, and why a group of customers would use a certain channel.

 With any technology investment, it’s important to consider the ins and outs, as well as the feasibility of implementation.

 In this blog post, we’ll break down top types of digital customer communication channels, and explain some of the use cases for each that will answer these questions.

 Live chat is an application hosted on your website that allows visitors to connect with live representatives on demand, getting answers to their queries instantly.